carkopf/starter-hugo-academic/content/slides/antwerp.md

 1. Images of gesture
 2. Dutch hand-ear gesture
-3. Infer: S believes that the food tastes good
+3. Infer: S believes that the person in the photo likes the food

 {{% speaker_note %}}
 - Experimenter contributes too much.
 No longer "pure decoding."